insight-platform/Similari/README.md

 **SORT tracking** algorithm (non-oriented and oriented boxes are supported) - IoU and Mahalanobis distances are supported.

+**Visual-SORT tracking** - a DeepSORT-like algorithm (non-oriented and oriented boxes are supported) - IoU and Mahalanobis distances are supported for positional tracking, euclidean, cosine distances are used for visual tracking on feature vectors.

 ## Applicability Notes

-Although Similari allows building various similarity engines, there are competitive tools that sometime (or often) may be more desirable.
+Although Similari allows building various tracking and similarity engines, there are competitive tools that sometime (or often) may be more desirable.
 The section will explain where it is applicable and what alternatives exist.

-Similari fits best for the tasks where objects are described by multiple observations for a certain feature class, not a single feature vector.
+Similari fits best for the tracking tasks where objects are described by multiple observations for a certain feature class, not a single feature vector.
 Also, their behavior is dynamic - you remove them from the index or modify them as often as add new ones.
 This is a very important point - it is less efficient than tools that work with growing or static object spaces.

 **Fit**: track the person across the room: person ReID, age/gender, and face features are collected multiple times during the tracking and used to merge tracks or provide aggregated results at the end of the track;